Guidelines for Sustainable Home Remodeling in Los Angeles

 That traditional feature of Southern California side yards—the hulking HVAC unit—may soon pass into oblivion.

-VRF (variable refrigerant flow) units are far smarter than central units, which heat or cool the entire house at once.
+VRF (variable refrigerant flow) units are far smarter and more green than central units, which heat or cool the entire house at once.
 “These are far better than traditional central air,” said Chen.
 “These products adapt to the areas of the house where you need the heat or cooling.”

 As an example, you might have a 5-bedroom house with separate variable refrigerant flow units in each room.
 All units are connected to one large outdoor unit.
 This unit senses the needs and knows how to provide each unit with the right amount of heating or cooling.